jpmens/mosquitto-auth-plug/README.md

 Usernames in Redis can have a prefix (e.g. `users:`) which is applied to all users attempting to authenticate to this plugin.
-A user's password is stored as a [PBKDF2] hash in Redis.
+A user's password is stored as a [PBKDF2] hash in the back-end.
 An example "password" is a string with five pieces in it, delimited by `$`, inspired by [this][1].

 ```